 Information about Dulaglutide

-Dulaglutide is used in the treatment of type 2 diabetes.
-It can be used as a monotherapy (single therapy) when diet and exercise alone do not provide good glycemic control in patients for whom metformin is considered inappropriate.
+Dulaglutide is used in the treatment of type 2 diabetes mellitus.
+It can be used as a monotherapy (single therapy) when diet and exercise alone do not provide proper blood sugar control in patients for whom metformin is considered inappropriate.
 It can also be used as an add-on therapy with other glucose-lowering medicines if needed.

 How dulaglutide works

-Dulaglutide is an anti-diabetic medication.
-It works by increasing the release of insulin from the pancreas, decreases hormones that raise blood sugar levels, slows down gastric emptying and reduces appetite.
+Dulaglutide is an antidiabetic medication.
+It works by increasing the release of insulin from pancreas, decreases hormones that raise blood sugar levels, slows down digestion, and reduces appetite.

 Common side effects of dulaglutide

-Nausea, Vomiting, Diarrhoea, Decreased appetite, Hypoglycaemia (low blood sugar level) in combination with insulin or sulphonylurea
+Nausea, Vomiting, Diarrhea, Decreased appetite, Hypoglycaemia (low blood sugar level) in combination with insulin or sulphonylurea

 Available Medicine for Dulaglutide